The Chart for BIMI International Medical Inc. (BIMI) Is Flashing Mixed Signals

-BIMI International Medical Inc. (NASDAQ:BIMI) went down by -9.26% from its latest closing price compared to the recent 1-year high of $2.81.
-The company’s stock price has collected 38.80% of gains in the last five trading sessions.
+BIMI International Medical Inc. (NASDAQ:BIMI) went up by 28.86% from its latest closing price compared to the recent 1-year high of $2.81.
+The company’s stock price has collected -6.83% of loss in the last five trading sessions.
 Press Release reported on 11/18/21 that BIMI International Medical Inc. Announces Pricing of $7.8 million Private Placement

 Is It Worth Investing in BIMI International Medical Inc. (NASDAQ :BIMI) Right Now?